 The Company uses various derivative financial instruments to mitigate interest rate risk.
 The Company uses forward commitments to both purchase and sell mortgage backed securities to facilitate customer transactions and as a means to hedge related exposure to interest rate risk in certain inventory positions.
-Additionally, the Company uses U.S. treasury bond, Eurodollar futures and options, credit default swaps and MMD rate locks to hedge changes in the fair value of its securities.
+Additionally, the Company uses U.S. treasury bond and interest rate futures, credit default swaps and MMD rate locks to hedge changes in the fair value of its securities.

-As described in Note 2, the Company participates in various hedging activities and at December 31, 2022, the Company's derivative positions associated with these activities and the changes in fair value of these derivatives, which are recorded in net gains on principal transactions on the statement of income, for the year ended December 31, 2022 are presented below:
+As described in Note 2, the Company participates in various hedging activities and at December 31, 2024, the Company's derivative positions associated with these activities are presented below:

-Noti ional Amount Estima ted Fair Value
+Noti onal Amount Estimat ed Fair Value

-Commitments to purchase TBAs \$ 819,681 \$ 2,435
+Commitments to purchase TBAs \$ 1,152,841 \$ 280

-Commitments to sell TBAs 1,014,540 7,384
+Commitments to sell TBAs 1,021,785 2,156

-Interest rate swaps 34,000 (1,438)
+Interest rate swaps 32,000 1,088

-Credit default swaps 3,000 (2)
+Credit default swaps 14,000 3

-Eurodollar futures 2,612,000 -
+Interest rate and other futures 245,200 -

-U.S. treasury futures 186,500 -
+U.S. treasury futures 108,900 -

-At December 31, 2022, the Company advanced cash collateral totaling \$6,918 on its U.S. treasury bond futures and options and Eurodollar futures.
+At December 31, 2024, the Company advanced cash collateral totaling \$4,630 on its U.S. treasury bond and interest rate futures.
 This amount is included in other assets within the statement of financial condition.